naddanki-23/Comparing-Classifiers/README.md

 - job_student (+0.10) → Students are more likely to subscribe.
 - default_no (+0.09) → Clients with no default history are slightly more likely to subscribe.

-Use only the top 20 Features to compare the models again to see if there was any difference in the various scores in Run 2.
+Use only the top 20 Features to compare the models again to see if there was any difference in the various scores in Run 3.

-### Run 2
+### Run 3: Comparing Models with Top Features
 <img src="images/best_estimator.png" width="650"/>

-Logistic Regression is the strongest candidate:
+- Logistic Regression (best features)
-- Excellent recall (90%) → captures most true subscribers.
-- F1 score (~0.60) → balanced precision/recall tradeoff.
+  - F1 = 0.577, Recall = 0.88 → excellent at catching positives.
-- High ROC AUC (0.94) → discriminates well between classes.
+  - ROC AUC = 0.93, PR AUC = 0.57 → strong separation and precision-recall balance.
-- Fast, interpretable, practical for deployment.

-SVC is competitive but impractical:
+  -  Best model overall in this run.

+- SVC
+  - F1 = 0.560, Recall = 0.93 (highest recall) but lower precision (0.40).
+  - ROC AUC / PR AUC missing (NaN) → likely because the model wasn’t set with probability=True (so predict_proba is unavailable).
-- Recall slightly higher (93.5%).
+  - Still competitive, but slightly behind Logistic.
-- But lacks probability outputs (no ROC/PR AUC in your table) unless probability=True.
-- Slower and harder to interpret than Logistic.

-KNN trades recall for precision:
-- More precise but misses half the true subscribers.
-Might be useful if the bank cares about reducing false positives more than catching every subscriber.

-Decision Tree is middle ground:
+- Decision Tree
-- Decent recall but weaker precision and ROC/PR AUC.
+  - F1 = 0.559, Recall = 0.83, Precision = 0.42.

-Useful for explainability but not as strong overall.
+  - ROC AUC = 0.89, PR AUC = 0.47 → decent, but not as strong as Logistic.

-### Key Observations:
-- Baseline Model achieved high accuracy (≈88%) by always predicting “no,” but provided zero value in identifying potential subscribers.
-This highlights why accuracy is misleading on imbalanced data.
-- Logistic Regression consistently emerged as the best balance of performance and practicality.
-With tuned parameters, it achieved strong recall (~0.63) and competitive F1 (~0.27), making it the most useful model for prioritizing likely subscribers.
-- SVM (both linear and RBF) delivered similar recall and F1 to Logistic Regression but required significantly longer training times, making it impractical at scale.
-- KNN and Decision Trees achieved deceptively high accuracy but very poor recall (~0.09–0.10), missing most potential subscribers.
-- Feature insights confirmed that prior contact history, call duration (excluded from pre-call models), campaign timing (months like March/October), and communication channel (cellular vs. telephone) were among the strongest predictors.
+- KNN
+  - F1 = 0.556, Precision = 0.61 (highest precision), Recall = 0.51.
+  - Balanced but slightly weaker than Logistic in recall and AUC metrics.

+- Baseline
+  - - Same as before: Accuracy misleadingly high (0.887) but F1 = 0.0.

 ## Findings